projet-aaa/platform/var/docs/back-end/api.md

 Discipline can be filtered on their name.
 It will returns all the disciplines exactly matching the provided name.
 (reminder : a name is unique among disciplines.)

+**Feedback**

+A feedback can be filtered on its session.
+It expects an exact value.

+**MCQ Answer**

+A Mcq answer can be filtered on the session it belongs to (exact value expected).
+This is not a direct filter.
+It uses the association through question and test.

+**Question**

+Question can be filtered on their test to get all the questions of a test.

 **Session**

 Session can be filtered on their discipline.
 It will returns all the sessions belonging to the provided discipline id.